knowself/derivativegenius-com/_windsurf_command_snippets.md

-create a comprehensive commit message which addresses all the changes.
-I will do the commit.
+I need you to create a comprehensive commit message which addresses all the changes.
+I will perform the commit.

-guardians of truth
+my guardian files of truth _ai_dev_principles_standards.md, readme.md and requirements.txt

-_ai_dev_principles_standards.md
-readme.md
-requirements.txt
+requirements-base.txt, requirements.txt, requirements-dev.txt

 == Start every session with windsurf ==